gigascience/gigadb-website/docs/INSTALL.md

 very first time.
 If you don’t have it installed already, it will prompt you to install it.

-If you want a more up to date version, you can also install it via a binary installer.
+If you want a more up to date version, you can also install git via a binary installer.
 An OSX Git installer is maintained and available for download at the [Git website](http://git-scm.com/download/mac).